Xorshift: xorwow

 This performs well, but fails a few tests in BigCrush.
 This generator is the default in Nvidia's CUDA toolkit.

 xorshift*

-An xorshift* generator applies an invertible multiplication (modulo the word size) as a non-linear transformation to the output of an xorshift generator, as suggested by Marsaglia.
+A xorshift* generator applies an invertible multiplication (modulo the word size) as a non-linear transformation to the output of a xorshift generator, as suggested by Marsaglia.
 All xorshift* generators emit a sequence of values that is equidistributed in the maximum possible dimension (except that they will never output zero for 16 calls, i.e. 128 bytes, in a row).

 The following 64-bit generator has a maximal period of 2^{64}−1.